raycohaex/rayco.digital-2023/content/works/web3.md

 skills: ["Solidity", "Python", "DeFi", "Tokenomics"]

 slug: web-3
-introduction: "I delved into the world of DeFi by developing a variety of projects utilizing smart contracts and token economics."
+introduction: "I delved into the world of Web3 by developing a variety of projects utilizing smart contracts and token economics."
 ---
 Bla bla bla